alfi-s/sww-messaging-extended/SOLUTION.md

 ## 3. Logout
 The logout function is similar to the `quit` function implemented in the previous exercise, but because this is merely removing the ClientSender/ClientReceiver/ServerSender/ServerReceiver threads and going back to the ClientLoginSequence/ServerLoginChecker, it counts as a logout rather than a quit function.
 When a logged-in user types `logout`, the ClientSender tells the ServerReceiver, then breaks out of its own while-loop to terminate.
 The ServerReceiver removes the BlockingQueue of this login instance as it is no longer needed.
 Then it breaks its while-loop and calls `interrupt` on ServerSender.
 It can do this because it has a reference `companion` passed in its constructor.
 The ServerSender then catches an InterruptedException, where it sends the string "quit" to the ClientReceiver and then ends.
 When the client receiver gets this string, it breaks out of it's own while-loop.
 Now that all four threads are terminated, control is given back to the ClientLoginSequence/ServerLoginChecker threads, where the user could register/login again or `quit` to close terminate the client itself.

-### 3.1 Quit
+### 3.1 Quit (Client)
 The quit function is separate from the login function to allow the user to login or register as another user once they logout.
 This is implemented simply as the ClientLoginSequence tells the ServerLoginChecker that the user has typed "quit" and then the ClientLoginSequence terminates.
 The ServerLoginChecker also terminates upon receiving the message.
 Because the Client was waiting for the ClientLoginSequence to terminate, it now can close its streams and the socket and finally terminate.

 ## 4. Storing Messages
-The ClientTable now holds a HashMap of account objects.
-The account object holds user information upon registration, and one of the things it holds is a MessageLog object.
+The ClientTable now holds a HashMap of Account objects instead of Blocking Queues.
+The Account object holds user information upon registration, and one of the things it holds is a MessageLog object.
 A MessageLog object has an ArrayList of an arbitrary type (in the case that a future implementation changes the Message type), and also a ListIterator of that ArrayList.
 It also keeps track of the current message.
 The MessageLog provides methods for traversing the ArrayList whilst updating the current message (see section 6).

 The MessageLog of each user is updated independently of the Blocking Queues.
 This way, the MessageLog can keep track of all the messages so far, while the Blocking Queues exist to allow the ServerSender to send messages to the client regardless of simultaneous login.